 Up next is the Darth Maul.
 Looking at the epicness of this boss fight, we were surprised that this was not the Final Boss of the Phantom Menace episode.
 This fight does it all, from making you solve complex puzzles to replicating exact scenes from the movie giving the fans a good ting of nostalgia.
-While you’re at it, consider reading our Better Call Maul Challenge Guide.

 This boss also serves as a great introduction to the game’s combat mechanics by initiating multiple quick time events teaching you to parry, block, dodge, and throw your lightsabers at the blockhead.
 Long story short, the Darth Maul ensues a thrilling chase that easily makes this boss a solid 10/10.

 You will face Phasma twice in the Skywalker Saga.
 With one being in the Last Jedi and the other in The Force Awakens, though the latter is better by a mile.
 You will be fighting Phasma as Han, Finn, and Chewbacca.
 When the fight starts Phasma will be hiding in her bunker and your goal here will be to lure her out by taking out 30 of the First-order troopers.